What, no sledging? Disgraced Australia to copy Black Caps

 "You're playing for a series and for us that's what our goal is -- to win the series.
 Our goal is to be number one in all formats and we're always going to fight for that."

-Smith and Warner have been banned for 12 months over the plan to illegally doctor the ball with sandpaper and gain an unfair advantage in South Africa.

-Whether Australia can change its toxic team culture in their absence -- and whether Lehmann is the right person to oversee that change -- remains to be seen.
+Whether his successor Lehmann is the right person to oversee a change in Australia's toxic team culture remains to be seen.

 ns/mp/dh